-As businesses increasingly turn to the online world for commerce, a domain name and its associated site are far more than just online brochures in many cases.
+As businesses increasingly turn to the online world for commerce, a domain name and its associated website are far more than just online brochures in many cases.
 Some businesses would lose thousands, even millions of dollars a day should their domain name become compromised.
-Even given this importance, domain name security is an issue often overlooked.
+Even given this importance, domain name security is an issue too often overlooked.

 What are the threats?